forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > [!bible] [Acts 19:3-4 - KJV](https://www.biblegateway.com/passage/?search=Acts+19:3-4&version=kjv)
 > <sup>**3**</sup> And he said unto them, Unto what then were ye baptized?
 And they said, Unto **John's baptism**.
 > <sup>**4**</sup> Then said Paul, **John verily baptized with the baptism of repentance**, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.

+## Summary: John the Baptist as a Pattern for the 144,000

+Based on the preceding analysis, John the Baptist, who prepared the way for Christ's first coming, serves as a direct pattern for the 144,000, who will **prepare the way for Christ's second coming**.

+### Their Mission and Message

+The mission of the 144,000 is to fulfill the same role as John, but in the last days.

+- **Prepare the Way:** Their primary purpose is to "**prepare ye the way of the LORD**" before the "**great and dreadful day of the LORD**."
+- **A Voice in the Wilderness:** They will be a "**voice of one crying in the wilderness**."
+This "wilderness" is understood as modern **outpost centers**—locations in nature, outside the pollution of cities but close enough to influence them.
+- **Proclaim the Covenant:** They are to "**give knowledge of salvation**" by proclaiming the true Plan of Salvation—the **Covenant between the Father and the Son**.
+- **Turn Hearts:** Their message will "**turn the heart of the fathers to the children**" and the "**disobedient to the wisdom of the just**," aiming "**to make ready a people prepared for the Lord**."
+- **Call to Repentance:** Like John, their preaching will be a **vocal and influential** call to repentance.
+### Their Character and Lifestyle

+To accomplish this mission, the 144,000 will reflect John's personal consecration and character.

+- **Filled with the Holy Ghost**
+- **Consecration and Temperance:** They will be fully consecrated to God, exercising complete temperance, symbolized by John's vow to "**drink neither wine nor strong drink**."
+This is applied as living according to God's health laws and exercising reforms in **diet and dress**.
+- **A Life of Prayer:** They will be people of prayer and fasting, just as John was famous for it.
+- **Humility:** Their work will be Christ-centric, with "a self is dead" attitude, embodying John's statement: "**He must increase, but I must decrease**."
+- **Righteous and Bold:** They will be "**a just man and an holy**," unafraid to call sin by its right name and reprove religious formalism, just as John reproved the Pharisees and Herod.

+### Their Reception

+It is indicated that the 144,000 will face the same rejection as their pattern.

+- **Rejected by Religious Leaders:** Just as religious leaders were against John, and did not accepted his message, so will it be with 144k.

+Finally, there is a parallel for the end of their ministry: After the ministry of John ends, Jesus comes on the scene. **So it will be by 144k**.